darkfusion90/chatrooms/README.md

 # Chatrooms
-Chat application built using ReactJs, Redux and SocketIO
+Chat application built using ExpressJS, ReactJS, Redux and SocketIO